ClosedXML/ClosedXML/CONTRIBUTING.md

 - In Total Commander, you can also navigate to specific files in the left-hand and right-hand panes and select `File > Compare by Content...`.
 This will open WinMerge directly.
 - Note that since WinMerge reformats the XML, it does so in a temporary file.
 If you make changes to the contents of any of the 2 panes in WinMerge and save the file, it will not be saved back into the Excel file.

+## Reconciling Test Files

+Sometimes you make a change to ClosedXml such as a bugfix, this may result in you have to reconcile the test files.
+The known good test files are stored as resources in the project under **ClosedCML.Tests -> Resource -> Examples** in there respective directories.

+If the generated file doesn't match, but you have confirmed the newly generated file is more correct after a code change.
+You will have to copy the newly generated file here to make it the new reference file.
+Make sure to check the new files visually and through XML comparison before overwriting the reference files.

 ## Code conventions
 ClosedXML has a fairly large codebase and we therefore want to keep code revisions as clean and tidy as possible.
 It is therefore important not to introduce unnecessary whitespace changes in your commits.